MGM Grand planning revamp of Las Vegas Strip front

 MGM Grand already has occupancy levels above 90 percent, so there is not much revenue left to squeeze from rooms, DeCree said.
 But, the property could pull in foot traffic leaving T-Mobile Arena or the Park Theatre across the street.

-MGM Grand would redesign the dome area that leads to the Hakassan nightclub and its experimental gaming area Level Up, Sibella said.
-Hakkasan Group could not be reached for comment Wednesday.
+MGM Grand would “redo” the dome area that is bordered by Hakkasan, the experimental gaming area Level Up and the sports book, Sibella said.
+A representative for Hakkasan Group said Wednesday the nightclub does not have any announcements regarding renovations.

 Sibella said work on the project would likely not start this year and he did not give the potential value of the investment.